Ann Liang

-Ann Liang (born 8 March 2000) is a Chinese-Australian author.
-Liang will also serve as the executive producer for a television adaptation of her novel If You Could See The Sun.
+Ann Liang (born 8 March 2000) is a Chinese and Australian author best known for her young adult romance novels.

+Making her debut in October 2022 with If You Could See the Sun, the book was announced to have been optioned by Bound Entertainment, and that she would serve as an executive producer.
+In October 2024, Liang made her adult debut with A Song to Drown Rivers, which became a Good Morning America book club pick.
+She has since been featured on The Today Show, Cosmopolitan, People, Harper’s Bazaar, and more.

 Early life and education

-Ann Liang was born Liang Yuan in Beijing, China, on 8 March 2000.
-When she was five, she moved to Australia, and was given the name "Ann" by her teachers, as it was short and easy to remember.
+Ann Liang was born Liang Yuan in Beijing, China on 8 March 2000.
+When she was five, she moved to Australia, and was given the name "Ann" as it was short and easy to remember.
 At age ten, she moved back to Beijing, moving and attending various international schools, the longest being Beijing International School.
-She moved back to Australia when she was 15.
+She moved back to Australia when she was fifteen.
 She attended Korowa Anglican Girls' School, and was the class of 2017's dux.

 Liang was a prolific reader and writer growing up.
 Throughout her life, Liang was encouraged to become a writer from a very young age, but did not consider it seriously until she was in year eleven.
-In that same year, in 2016, she published her first work called "A Sketch of Perfection" in the anthology My First Lesson: Stories Inspired by Laurinda, by Alice Pung.
-At the time of her debut, she had freshly graduated from the University of Melbourne.
+In that same year, in 2016, she published her first work called "A Sketch of Perfection" in the anthology, My First Lesson: Stories Inspired by Laurinda, by Alice Pung.
+At the time of her debut, she had freshly graduated from the University of Melbourne, with a bachelor's degree in History and Media Communications.

 Career

+2022–2023: Young adult debut

-On February 2, 2021, Liang announced through Instagram that she would debuting in 2022 with her young adult novel, If You Could See the Sun.
-The book won the Readings Prize Young Adult Book Prize, was a finalist for the Aurealis Award for Best Young Adult Novel, and was nominated for a Goodreads Choice Award.
+On February 2, 2021, Liang announced through Instagram that she would debuting in fall 2022 with her young adult novel, If You Could See the Sun.
+The book won the Readings Prize Young Adult Book Prize, was a finalist for the Aurealis Award for Best Young Adult Novel, and was nominated for the Goodreads Choice Awards.
 On October 11, 2022, the debut day of If You Could See The Sun, it was announced that a television adaptation would be produced by the Seoul and Los Angeles-based Bound Entertainment company, and that Liang would be serving as an executive producer.

 On October 19, 2021, Liang announced that she would be releasing her second book, This Time It's Real, in spring 2023.

 Liang's third YA novel, I Hope This Doesn't Find You, released on February 6, 2024.
 It reached number seven on the New York Times Best Seller list for young adult hardcover books, and was a finalist for the Queensland Literary Awards Young Adult Book Award.